Are you constantly occupied by work-related stress? Do you often feel that taking breaks is too much to ask for?

 You may call them “rules” if you like, which should be there to maintain a proper functioning system.
 If those rules, boundaries, and expectations will affect some people, let them know.

 Achieving a healthy work-life balance comes with many benefits.

-Your physical and emotional health is boosted, family finances are improved, and you develop a more positive attitude towards life.
+Your physical and emotional health is boosted, your family finances are improved, and you develop a more positive attitude toward life.